Technical Overview

 Async processing

-Uploads trigger a BullMQ job on a background worker process.
+Uploads trigger a background job on a dedicated worker process.
 The UI stays responsive while parsing and auditing happen asynchronously.

 Status tracking